What we know about the Minnesota shooting that killed 2 officers and a firefighter

 Area resident Kris Martin said, “It’s an important community, and we feel very saddened by what happened."

-Associated Press writers Heather Hollingsworth in Mission, Kansas, Rob Jagodzinski and Bobby Caina Calvan in New York City, Maysoon Khan in Albany, New York, and Jesse Bedayn in Denver contributed to this report.
+Dura reported from Bismarck, North Dakota.
+Associated Press writers John Hanna in Wichita, Kansas; Heather Hollingsworth in Mission, Kansas; Rob Jagodzinski and Bobby Caina Calvan in New York City; Maysoon Khan in Albany, New York; and Jesse Bedayn in Denver contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.